Oregon Almanac: Skiing to Waterfalls, Highest

 Hoodoo, near Sisters

 SkiBowl, at Mt.
 Hood

 Willamette Pass, near Oakridge

 Cross Country Skiing

-The Legislature designated Jory soil as the Oregon state soil by concurrent resolution in 2011.
+The Legislature designated Jory soil as Oregon’s state soil by concurrent resolution in 2011.
 The Jory soil is distinguished by its brick-red, clayish nature as it has developed on old volcanic rocks through thousands of years of weathering.
 It is estimated to exist on more than 300,000 acres of western Oregon hillsides and is named after Jory Hill in Marion County.

 Jory soil supports forest vegetation such as Douglas fir and Oregon white oak.
 Many areas with the soil have been cleared and are now used for agriculture.
 Jory soil, coupled with the Willamette Valley climate, provides an ideal setting for various crops, including wine grapes, wheat, Christmas trees, berries, hazelnuts and grass seed.

 J. A. Buchanan of Astoria and Henry B. Murtagh of Portland wrote “Oregon, My Oregon,” in 1920.
 With this song, Buchanan and Murtagh won a statewide competition sponsored by the Society of Oregon Composers, gaining statewide recognition.
 The song became the Oregon state song in 1927.
 View sheet music | Listen to sound file